Razvan150/HTML-CSS-Website/README.md

 This project is a simple website developed to practice the fundamentals of front-end web development.
 It includes a navigation menu, page sections and custom styling using CSS.

 Features
-Navigation menu
+Navigation menu,
-Structured web page layout
+Structured web page layout,
-Custom CSS styling
+Custom CSS styling,
-Images and visual elements
+Images and visual elements,
-Interactive navigation elements
+Interactive navigation elements.

 Technologies
-HTML
+HTML,
 CSS

 How to Run